-It is self-evident that how we choose our leadership has played a greater role in our government failure and the associated suffering of the public.
-We support a political system that promotes argument over creativity and expect an innovative government in place.
+How people choose their leaders is just as important as the right to choose.
+It is increasingly evident that how we choose our leadership in Zimbabwe has played a significant role in our government failure and the associated public suffering.
+In the First-Past-The-Post (FPTP) system we curiously support a political system that promotes argument over creativity and expect an innovative government in place.

 When we stay out of situations that we know are wrong and know fully well we should be confronting with all our might we leave conditions ripe for persistent abuse of the ordinary public by the political class.

 Zimbabwe, and Mthwakazi within, is today in a political, social and economic mess because we have abdicated our responsibilities.
 Civic society has allowed itself to be side-lined in the process of choosing who leads the country.